davestewart/alias-hq/README.md

 The problem with existing alias setups is that:

 - tools in the JavaScript ecosystem use **completely different formats**
-- developers need to duplicate, rewrite and maintain aliases configurations for each of the tools or frameworks in their toolchain
+- developers need to maintain seaparate configurations for each of these tools in their toolchain

 #### Solution